sktime/sktime/docs/source/developer_guide/continuous_integration.rst

 .. note::

-   For trouble shooting on different operating systems, please see our detailed :doc:`installation instructions </installation>`.
+   For troubleshooting on different operating systems, please see our detailed :doc:`installation instructions </installation>`.

 ``sktime`` is also expected to work for older package versions of its core dependencies.